Sarveshkk05/fashion-mnist-cnn/README.md

 std  = [0.229, 0.224, 0.225]
 ```

-⚠️ Note: `ToTensor()` must be applied before `Normalize()` since normalization operates on tensors, not PIL images.
+`ToTensor()` must be applied before `Normalize()` because normalization operates on tensors.

 ---

-### 4️⃣ Model Architecture
+### Model Architecture

-We use pretrained VGG16 as a **frozen feature extractor**.
+A pretrained VGG16 network is used as a frozen feature extractor.
+Only the classifier head is replaced and trained.

-Only the classifier head is replaced and trained:
+Classifier structure:

 ```
 Linear(25088 → 1024)